 The systematic uncertainty contribution due to the distributed cavity phase has been thoroughly reevaluated based on the theory presented in Refs.
 [3], [4].
-A publication about the details of the new evaluation is in preparation.
+The results of this reevaluation will be published soon [5].

 Major findings are that the previously attributed uncertainty contribution due to an observed power dependence can be omitted.
 It could be demonstrated that the reason for the power dependence are longitudinal phase variations in the microwave cavity, which cause very small frequency shifts at normal optimum microwave power operation.
 The dominant uncertainty contribution results from transverse m=1 phase variations, which have been experimentally evaluated by tilting the launch direction of the atoms in CSF2.
 Another small uncertainty contribution is caused by transverse m=2 phase variations, which can produce frequency shifts, if the atom cloud does not traverse the cavity on the cavity symmetry axis or if the detection is inhomogeneous.